C-Section (Cesarean Birth) (cont.)

 Today, VBAC is a reasonable and safe choice for most women with prior cesarean delivery, including some women who have had more than one cesarean delivery.
 Moreover, emerging evidence suggests that multiple c-sections can cause serious harm.
 If you are interested in trying VBAC, ask your doctor if you are a good candidate.
 A key factor in this decision is the type of incision made to your uterus with previous c-sections.

 Your doctor can explain the risks of both repeat cesarean delivery and VBAC.
 With VBAC, the most serious danger is the chance that the c-section scar on the uterus will open up during labor and delivery.
 This is called uterine rupture.
 Although very rare, uterine rupture is very dangerous for the mother and baby.
 Less than 1 percent of VBACs lead to uterine rupture.
-But doctors cannot predict if uterine rupture is likely to occur in a woman.
+But doctors cannot always predict if uterine rupture is likely to occur in a woman.
 This risk, albeit very small, is unacceptable to some women.

 The percent of VBACs is dropping in the United States for many reasons.
 Some doctors, hospitals, and patients have concerns about the safety of VBAC.
 Some hospitals and doctors are unwilling to do VBACs because of fear of lawsuits and insurance or staffing expenses.
 Many doctors, however, question if this trend is in the best interest of women's health.

 Choosing to try a VBAC is complex.
 If you are interested in a VBAC, talk to your doctor and read up on the subject.
 Only you and your doctor can decide what is best for you.
 VBACs and planned c-sections both have their benefits and risks.
 Learn the pros and cons and be aware of possible problems before you make your choice.
+If your doctor or hospital does not support VBAC, it may be necessary to find providers who will accommodate your wishes.